exasol/power-apps-connector/doc/user_guide/user_guide.md

 Under the "Dataverse" tab, select "Connections".

 Next, click on "New connection".
-In the search bar on the top right, search for 'custom'.
+In the search bar on the top right, search for "custom".

 You'll find the connector in the search results, select it.